-" Yes!
-At least, our partners at the Sheraton University City do.
-Anybody who books through Project Twenty1's link will get a super-discounted rate of $129/night (normally $259/night) as long as you book before September 16th.
+Yes, with the Sheraton University City nearly every year and some other hotels on occasion.
+Check back with us as we get closer to the dates of the Festival if you're planning on flying into town for the screenings - we'll let you know what we've worked out for you by then!
 The Sheraton is perfect because it's right next door to the International House Philadelphia, our main venue, and you won't find a more reasonable or comfortable stay anywhere in our fair city.
 In addition, our friends at Travel By Simon offer low rates on travel that frequently beat expedia, orbitz, priceline, etc. We highly recommend talking to them for all other accommodations.
-They do hotels too, so talk to them when the Sheraton sells out and tell them Project Twenty1 sent you! "
+They do hotels too, so talk to them when the Sheraton sells out and tell them Project Twenty1 sent you!

 In order to keep the festival fair & ethical, PFAF has strict submission practices:

 Project Twenty1 opens its call for entries every spring.
 Then a panel of over 30 unbiased members of the community from all walks of life spend hundreds of hours rating the submissions and make Official Selections.
 Based on the current year's selections, the screeners then take films submitted into our Film Library from previous years into consideration.
 Official Selections are announced.
 Then the Artistic Director and a few helpers arrange the films and animations into strong screening showcases - sort of like an MP3 playlist.
 We then create the festival schedule, programs, and online ticketing system before announcing screening times.
 This whole process takes approximately six months.

 We run the festival this way to ensure that there are checks and balances and that the festival is fair.